Kate has a background in theatre, media and cultural studies and gender and sexuality studies.

 Kate holds a BA in Drama and Theatre Studies (2006, Royal Holloway, University of London), an MA in Gender and Women's Studies and English (2008, Lancaster University), and an MA in Sociological Research (2010, Lancaster University).
 Her PhD research (2014, Lancaster University) combined television studies, fan studies, feminist and queer theory.

 Between 2011 and 2017, Kate taught at Lancaster University on topics including: TV theory, audiences, gender and media, feminist theory, sexualities, the politics of representation, LGBTQ+ pop culture, celebrity, soap opera, reality TV, fandom, social media, activism, convergence culture and transmedia TV.

-Kate's monograph titled Lesbians On TV: New Queer Visibility and The Lesbian Normal, published by Intellect, is forthcoming.
+Kate's monograph titled Lesbians On TV: New Queer Visibility and The Lesbian Normal, published by Intellect, is forthcoming in 2020.
 This book explores the mediation of contemporary LGBTQ+ inclusion: as same-sex marriage took centre stage in LGBTQ+ rights, representations imagined lesbians brides.
 Lesbians on TV develops a queer feminist analysis of the limits and possibilities of this new queer visibility in popular culture; tracking contemporary figurations of lesbian, bisexual and queer women across multiple platforms - from teen dramas to soap operas to Tumblr pages and fanfiction stories to news and magazine media - and drawing on interviews with queer fans.
 In doing so it examines the forms of intimacy, identity and inclusion that are opened up, and closed down, in the contemporary mediation of 'the lesbian normal'.

 Kate teaches on the BA in Television Production, leading the modules: